emanuelefaja/guide2life/health/losing-weight.md

 Sumithran, P., Prendergast, L. A., Delbridge, E., Purcell, K., Shulkes, A., Kriketos, A., & Proietto, J. (2011).
 Long-term persistence of hormonal adaptations to weight loss.
 New England Journal of Medicine, 365(17), 1597-1604.

 Westerterp-Plantenga, M. S., Nieuwenhuizen, A., Tome, D., Soenen, S., & Westerterp, K. R. (2009).
 Dietary protein, weight loss, and weight maintenance.
 Annual Review of Nutrition, 29(1), 21-41.

+Erlanson-Albertsson, C. (2005).
+How palatable food disrupts appetite regulation.
+Basic & Clinical Pharmacology & Toxicology, 97(2), 61-73.

+Lisle, D. J., & Goldhamer, A. (2006).
+The pleasure trap: Mastering the hidden force that undermines health and happiness.
+Healthy Living Publications.

+Moss, M. (2013).
+Salt sugar fat: How the food giants hooked us.
+Random House.

+Lisle, D. J., & Goldhamer, A. (2006).
+The pleasure trap: Mastering the hidden force that undermines health and happiness.
+Healthy Living Publications.

+Rolls, B. J. (2009).
+The relationship between dietary energy density and energy intake.
+Physiology & Behavior, 97(5), 609-615.

+Rolls, B. J., Ello-Martin, J. A., & Tohill, B. C. (2004).
+What can intervention studies tell us about the relationship between fruit and vegetable consumption and weight management?
+Nutrition Reviews, 62(1), 1-17.

+Slavin, J., & Lloyd, B. (2012).
+Health benefits of fruits and vegetables.
+Advances in Nutrition, 3(4), 506-516.

+Dimitriadis, G., Mitrou, P., Lambadiari, V., Maratou, E., & Raptis, S. A. (2011).
+Insulin effects in muscle and adipose tissue.
+Diabetes Research and Clinical Practice, 93(S1), S52-S59.

+Dulloo, A. G., & Montani, J. P. (2015).
+Pathways from dieting to weight regain, to obesity and to the metabolic syndrome: An overview.
+Obesity Reviews, 16(S1), 1-6.

+Ioannidis, J. P. (2013).
+Implausible results in human nutrition research.
+BMJ, 347, f6698.

+Malhotra, A., Noakes, T., & Phinney, S. (2015).
+It is time to bust the myth of physical inactivity and obesity: You cannot outrun a bad diet.
+British Journal of Sports Medicine, 49(15), 967-968.

+Mann, T., Tomiyama, A. J., Westling, E., Lew, A. M., Samuels, B., & Chatman, J. (2007).
+Medicare's search for effective obesity treatments: Diets are not the answer.
+American Psychologist, 62(3), 220-233.

+Mattson, M. P., Longo, V. D., & Harvie, M. (2017).
+Impact of intermittent fasting on health and disease processes.
+Ageing Research Reviews, 39, 46-58.

+Rolls, B. J. (2009).
+The relationship between dietary energy density and energy intake.
+Physiology & Behavior, 97(5), 609-615.

+Swift, D. L., McGee, J. E., Earnest, C. P., Carlisle, E., Nygard, M., & Johannsen, N. M. (2018).
+The effects of exercise and physical activity on weight loss and maintenance.
+Progress in Cardiovascular Diseases, 61(2), 206-213.

+Westman, E. C., Feinman, R. D., Mavropoulos, J. C., Vernon, M. C., Volek, J. S., Wortman, J. A., ... & Phinney, S. D. (2007).
+Low-carbohydrate nutrition and metabolism.
+The American Journal of Clinical Nutrition, 86(2), 276-284.